“I learned. I just learned.” – Spartanburg County Sheriff Chuck Wright on a job that’s not what he expected

 “People are people.
 They get drunk and then do and say things they are not supposed to.
 He taught me to just let it go.
 Just be aware; don’t hold grudges,” he said.
 “Sometimes you have to hit people.
 Don’t exact revenge.
 Just do your job.”

-For those people in his custody, Wright says he encourages them to make changes and offers prayers.
+For those people in his custody, Wright said he encourages them to make changes and offers prayers.

 “I know that when Christ came to Earth, he didn’t come here to judge people,” he said.
 “He came to save us, man.”